someobserver/recurgence/why_github.md

 ## A Semantic Attractor

 - **GitHub is recursive.**
   Forks, merges, and diffs make recursion tangible as infrastructure.
 Version control *is* the structure itself.
-Even the act of observing becomes a constraint that produces new meaning.
+Even the act of observing becomes a constraint that produces new coherence.

 - **It's versioned.**
   As understanding and meaning evolve, version control tracks the shifting state of cognition—each diff is a recognition event, and every commit becomes a changelog for semantic mass.
 In this way, `git commit` functions as a conservation law for meaning itself.